callacat/CF-scripts/README.en.md

 *   `TELEGRAM_CHAT_ID`: `your_telegram_chat_id`
 *   `PUSHPLUS_TOKEN`: `your_pushplus_token`

-Once deployed, the worker will periodically check the website and send notifications via Telegram and PushPlus if updates for "Creeper World IXE" or "Another Game" are found.
+Once deployed, the worker will check the website when invoked (either via HTTP or cron trigger) and send notifications via Telegram and PushPlus if updates for "Creeper World IXE" or "Another Game" are found.